matbo87/snes9x_3ds/readme.md

 ## Frequently Asked Questions

-### My Game looks weird / runs slow.
+### My Game looks weird / runs slow / has sound issues.
 What can I do?

 There are some emulator options, which may improve gaming experience

 1.Go to Emulator Options tab and change the In-Frame Palette Changes to either one of the 3 options: Enabled, Disabled Style 1, Disabled Style 2.
 Color emulation is never perfect because we are using the 3DS GPU for rendering, which doesn't allow us to do what the SNES requires.
 2. Go to Emulator Options Tab and change the SRAM Auto-Save Delay to 10 seconds, 60 seconds, or disable it entirely!
 Don't worry, the SRAM will be saved again when you open the emulator menu.
+3. Sound issues may be gone after game reset or reload
-3. Ensure that your ROM file isn't corrupt.
+4. Ensure that your ROM file isn't corrupt.
 Try another revision or region.
-4. Some games are just not running well on this emulator. (see [Compatibility List](http://wiki.gbatemp.net/wiki/Snes9x_for_3DS))
+5. Some games are just not running well on this emulator. (see [Compatibility List](http://wiki.gbatemp.net/wiki/Snes9x_for_3DS))

 ### Why can't I load some games?
 They are lised as supported on the compatibility list!